 Since 1967 the Warwick History Department (joined later by the Warwick Art History Department) has sent a group of final year undergraduates to Venice every autumn term.

 Knowledge of Italian is NOT a requirement of the Venice Programme though, if students wish, there is the opportunity for them to study it at Warwick in their first and second years.

 All students rent flats during their time in Venice, and our Venetian administrator, Chiara Croff, helps to arrange the accommodation (please note that this is not University accommodation, Chiara will put you in touch with private landlords).

-Warwick has close links with the University of Venice Ca' Foscari and our students have access to facilities such as its libraries.
+Warwick has close links with the University of Venice Ca' FoscariLink opens in a new window and our students have access to facilities such as its libraries.